 );

-// Spawn a random item from the list at that position
+// Instantiate a random item from the list at the computed position

 Instantiate(items[Random.Range(0, items.Length)], pos, transform.rotation);